KERNELULTRAS/LegacyIce/Ubuntu14.04-script/README.md

 * Taskbar applications (Pidgin, Xchat ...)
 * Compositor - Compton
 * Remove unnecessary programs, spyware, bloatware ...
-* Resolves user permissions for reboot and shutdown comp
+* Resolves user permissions for reboot and shutdown
 * Config files for Geany
 * Install programs for communication, graphic, multimédia, develop and other.
-* Comments
+* Nice comments

 ### Notebooks, NetBooks
-coming soon
+#### Network applet for connect to Wifi ...
+Add at end file ~/.icewm/startup

+nm-applet # Network applet

+#### Battery status
+Find in file ~/.icewm/preferences

+TaskBarShowAPMStatus=0

+Uncomment it and change to

+TaskBarShowAPMStatus=1

 ### Notes
-coming soon
+Key shortcut is in ~/.icewm/keys

+Selected theme is in file ~/.icewm/theme

+Theme is in directory ~/.icewm/themes

+Program icons on panel is in ~/.icewm/toolbar

+Starup script is in ~/.icewm/startup

+Custom scripts in ~/.icewm/contrib